Required Qualifications (as evidenced by an attached resume):

 Develops and delivers specific areas of the didactic and clinical pre-doctoral dental curriculum in diagnostic imaging in collaboration with the Director of Diagnostic Imaging.
 These areas include practical portions of the HDG-503 (Radiology I), HDG 806 (Advanced Imaging Techniques) courses, and may change as determined by the Director of Diagnostic Imaging.

-Technician is responsible for Quality Control issues concerning Radiographic guides used during CBCT scanning.
-Technician is available for advisement on fit of appliance, radiopacity of radiographic markers and materials to be used for guides.
-Technician will attend interdepartmental meetings on the appropriateness of materials, fit, and surgical guide computer programs to be used.
-Technician will maintain the compiled case folder of CBCT scans done with surgical guides with varying degrees of success for teaching purposes that has been reviewed by both faculty and staff.
+Quality Control issues concerning Radiographic guides used during CBCT scanning.
+Technologist is available for advisement on fit of appliance, radiopacity of radiographic markers and materials to be used for guides.
+Technologist will attend interdepartmental meetings on the appropriateness of materials, fit, and surgical guide computer programs to be used.
+Technologist will maintain the compiled case folder of CBCT scans done with surgical guides with varying degrees of success for teaching purposes that has been reviewed by both faculty and staff.

-Technician acts as a liaison in Radiology between the coordinator, Pre-doctoral or Post-doctoral student to ensure that Radiographic guides are done in a timely fashion before the patient is scheduled for CBCT.
-Technician, along with other Radiology staff, is responsible for rescheduling the patient if the surgical guide is not done or done incorrectly in the time specified.
+Act as a liaison in Radiology between the coordinator, Pre-doctoral or Post-doctoral student to ensure that Radiographic guides are done in a timely fashion before the patient is scheduled for CBCT.
+Technologist , along with other Radiology staff, is responsible for rescheduling the patient if the surgical guide is not done or done incorrectly in the time specified.

-Technician is responsible for the storage of CBCT surgical guides in Radiology after the patient has been scanned.
-Technician cleans, records and stores each guide before the Post-doctoral student retrieves the guide prior to surgery and/or case presentation.
+Responsible for the storage of CBCT surgical guides in Radiology after the patient has been scanned.
+Technologist cleans, records and stores each guide before the Post-doctoral student retrieves the guide prior to surgery and/or case presentation.

 Conduct periodic quality control tests on all radiographs take for Quality Assurance Program at the School of Dental Medicine.